 Mergers and Acquisitions

 SunPower's 2018 deal for SolarWorld Americas production plant was driven by tariffs on imported solar panels.
-SunPower hoped to use SolarWorld's manufacturing capacity in Hillsboro, Oregon to make solar panels for the US market.
-The tariffs were imposed to slow import of foreign-made panels, which put SunPower in a tough spot since it supplies its US sales with panels made in its Mexico and Philippines manufacturing operations.
-The acquisition would make SunPower the largest solar panel maker in the US.
+SunPower uses the manufacturing capacity in Hillsboro, Oregon to make solar panels for the US market.

 77 RIO ROBLES